centrica-engineering/nucleus-docs/docs/foundation/viewports.md

 ### Column

 Our Column width is determined by setting the left and right Offset to be 5%.
-* The maximum width of our Column is 1600px
+* The maximum width of our Column is 1600px.

 ### Offset

 The offset refers to the space to the left and right of the Column taking up 5% of the width of the viewport each side.
 At 320px the Offset is 16px.

-## Resources

 ### Our Sketch library

 Getting the library
 [Sketch Library - GitHub Wiki](https://github.com/ConnectedHomes/centrica-ux/wiki)